minjilee-purdue/minjilee-purdue.github.io/README.md

         <img src="profile.jpg" alt="Profile Picture" width="200" height="auto">
     </div>
     <div style="flex: 2;">
         <p>Hi there!
-My name is Minji Lee.
-I’m a Ph.D. candidate in Technology at Purdue University, specializing in Computer Vision and UAV-based Semantic Segmentation.
-My research focuses on developing machine learning pipelines for high-resolution aerial imagery, particularly for ecological monitoring and object-level segmentation.
-I’ve previously interned at LG Innotek as an AI researcher within the AI/Big Data Solutions team, where I worked on generative modeling and synthetic dataset creation.
-I also completed research internships at Argonne National Laboratory in both 2021 and 2022, contributing to projects in robotics and the Mathematics and Computer Science (MCS) division.</p>
+I’m Minji Lee, a Ph.D. candidate in Technology at Purdue University, specializing in Computer Vision and UAV-based Semantic Segmentation.
+My research focuses on developing machine learning pipelines for high-resolution aerial imagery, with a particular emphasis on ecological monitoring and object-level segmentation.
+I’m expected to graduate in Summer 2025.</p>
     </div>
 </div>